mohsen-dl/KNN-classification/README.md

 make classifications or predictions about the grouping of an individual data point.
 We implemented KNN classifier in this project.

+#### Datasets
+A dataset is a collection of raw data which should typically be preprocessed before being used by analytical and mining methods.
+Data preprocessing is a critical task in the data mining process that involves modifying or removing data before using it to assure or improve performance.
+For this work, the “Adult Data Set” is selected from UCI Machine Learning Repository to predict whether annual income exceeds $50K.
+Barry Becker extracted the data from the 1994 Census database.
+The prediction can be useful to find which indicators and attributes are affecting people’s annual income.

 ### Getting Started
 ####  Dependencies